aramis-lab/clinicadl/docs/user_guide/data/datasets/bids.rst

 ``columns``
     The columns of ``data`` to carry into each ``Sample``.
-You can pass a list of column names, or a dictionary mapping a column name to a function applied to the whole column — handy, for instance, to encode string labels as integers:
+You can pass a list of column names, or a dictionary mapping a column name to a function applied to the whole column, for instance to encode string labels as integers:

     .. code-block:: python